Solar energy

 06.09.2023

-Building a fossil-free sailboat is a tough task.
+Building a fossil fuel free sailboat is a tough task.
 You have to balance a range of different factors, ensuring performance and comfort go hand-in-hand, all while managing energy collection and storage in the most efficient way.

 When you are out at sea and relying on renewable energy, you have to make do with the power sources available.
 You can use the water, wind and, importantly, the sun.

 To understand this process — and why it’s so vital for the vessel — we spoke with Bob van Someren, an expert who has a PhD in Physics and is the tech lead at Elf Software Development, a company that specialises in the modelling of complex systems.
-Foundation Zero worked with Van Someren to help develop the custom PVT panels that will not only be used for its fossil-free sailboat, but also in an array of other situations.
+For the development of the sailboat Van Someren helped develop the custom PVT panels.
+Let’s dive in.

 The problem with traditional PVT panels